Paddling - Rentals

 KAYAK & SUP RENTALS · BRING YOUR OWN

 Stand-up paddleboards (SUPs) and kayaks are rented at the office.
 You will receive a code to unlock your kayak.
-The price for a kayak or SUP is $30 per day plus tax.
 Rental includes one adult life jacket and one child-size life jacket, and paddles.

 Tennessee state law requires that properly sized Coast Guard Approved Personal Floatation Device (PFD) must be onboard each vessel.
 Non-swimmers must wear a PDF at all times.
 Children under the age of 13 must wear a PFD and be accompanied by an adult at all times.
 Each kayak is 10 feet long and is designed to accommodate one person up to 275 pounds.
 Standup paddleboards can support one rider up to 225 pounds.